 Similarly, in addition to compensation for medical expenses directly related to the injury itself such as hospitalization costs, long-term and indirect consequences such as the need for prolonged rehabilitation or long-term disability care are also forms of injury that can be factored into an overall damages award.

-It is a significant responsibility of a plaintiff's attorney to inform a jury in a personal injury lawsuit not only of the existence of indirect and long-term damages from a brain injury, but also that they can be thought of in terms of monetary damages.
-If you have recently suffered a brain injury, traumatic or otherwise, or have a loved one who has, retaining a California law firm experienced with personal injury cases can make the difference when it comes to recovering all of the financial compensation to which you are entitled.
+It is a significant responsibility of a plaintiff’s attorney to inform a jury in a personal injury lawsuit not only of the existence of indirect and long-term damages from a brain injury, but also that they can be thought of in terms of monetary damages.
+If you have recently suffered a brain injury, traumatic or otherwise, or have a loved one who has, retaining a Santa Ana personal injury attorney experienced in brain injury cases can make the difference when it comes to recovering all of the financial compensation to which you are entitled.